nilovelez/pdfjs-viewer-shortcode/readme.txt

 This plugin can be installed either directly from your WordPress admin panel by searching for **PDF.js Viewer**, or downloading from the Wordpress Plugin Repository and uploading and expanding the archive into your sites `wp-content/plugins` directory.

+## License

+This WordPress plugin is licensed under GPLv2 or later.

+PDF.js (included in this plugin) is developed by Mozilla and licensed under the Apache License 2.0.
+See the [PDF.js repository](https://github.com/mozilla/pdf.js) for details.

 ## Changelog

-### 2.2.4
+### 3.0.0

+-   Now requires WordPress 5.0 and PHP 7.4
 -   Upgraded PDFjs to PDF.js 5.4.456
 -   Added PDF preview in Gutenberg block
 -   Admin notice for block recovery after updates
 -   Accessibility improvements.
--   Reworked the block editor PDF embed code.
+-   Reworked the block editor PDF embed code
 -   Options Page improvements.
--   Added message so if the user is trying to load external PDFs, they'll get a warning.
+-   Added message so if the user is trying to load external PDFs, they'll get a warning
 -   Translation Support: Added internationalization support
     -   Included Spanish (es_ES) and French (fr_FR) translations
     -   Added translation template (POT file) for additional languages